paritytech/polkadot-sdk/docs/contributor/container.md

 Using containers via **Podman** or **Docker** brings benefit, whether it is to build a container image or run a node while keeping a minimum footprint on your local system.

 This document mentions using `podman` or `docker`.
-Those are usually interchangeable and it is encouraged using preferably **Podman**.
+Those are usually interchangeable, and it is encouraged using preferably **Podman**.
 If you have podman installed and want to use all the commands mentioned below, you can simply create an alias with `alias docker=podman`.